Bardolph-Automation-Inc/bardolph/README.md

 web server.

 ## Python API
-I've attempted to make it easy to use Bardolph scripts in your Python code.
+We've attempted to make it easy to use Bardolph scripts in your Python code.
 For some uses, this may be significantly easier than learning and using a full-purpose Python library.
 For example, here's a complete program that waits 5 seconds, turns all the lights off, and turns them on again after